 Wheelie Bin Fires

-In the run up to Bonfire Night, there are often increased reports of deliberately started wheelie bin fires.
+Around this time of year, there are often increased reports of deliberately started wheelie bin fires.
 This type of crime is potentially very dangerous and puts the lives of the public and firefighters at risk.
 Cheshire Fire & Rescue publish some simple tips to prevent wheelie bin fires:

 - Do not store rubbish or wheelie bins/refuse containers by windows or doors - any fire in the bin could easily spread to your property.

 - Do not store your wheelie bin/refuse containers in close proximity to a building.

 - Do not overfill your wheelie bin/refuse containers or leave loose rubbish around them.